damms005/simple-db-sync/README.md

 Perform bi-directional synchronization between two tables, even when column names differ.

+> **Note**
-> Note, It is not the best way to sync dbs.
-This is specifically for instances where the best methods does not fit.
-Ensure to consider:
+> This package is not the best way to sync databases.
+This is specifically for instances where none of the available methods is not desirable.
+Consider alternatives like master-slave replications, writes forwarding, etc and only when none of those fits that this package should be considered.
+See below for typical use-cases.

-1. <link to master-slave mysql cluster setup etc.>
+# Typical user-cases

 Scenario:

-1. Arduino board that you connect online intermittently but needs to be in sync with remote
+- An Arduino that has local offline db but still connects online intermittently and need to be in sync with remote server/db
-1. 2 Google Sheets that you need to merge.
-Either write some script or just dump it in db and sync up with this
+- Google Sheets with different headers and need to be merged.
+Either write some script or just dump it in db and sync up with this tool.
+- A local SQLite db and remote MySQL server with different schema that need some tables to be in sync.

 > **Warning**
-> Warning: Ensure to run tests before you shift gears
+> Warning: Ensure to run tests before you shift gears.

 ## Installation